zeruhur/loner/en/loner_v3.md

 - A subplot progressing (*the rebellion plans its next strike*).
 - A shift in the world (*a storm brews on the horizon*).

-### Example: A Twisting Narrative
+### 📌 Example: A Twisting Narrative

 > Zahra **accepts a corporate agent’s offer**, but what happens next?
 She rolls **1d6 → 6**: **Meanwhile...**
 > Instead of following Zahra, the scene shifts to **Tobias Wethern, her former mentor**, who is **hiring a hitman to eliminate her.**

-The **"Meanwhile" scene builds tension**—Zahra doesn’t know she’s being targeted, but the **player does**.
+The **"Meanwhile" scene builds tension** — Zahra doesn’t know she’s being targeted, but the **player does**.
 This creates dramatic irony and shapes upcoming conflicts.

 ### Why Use This System?